Your first thought, “I want to stop renting and buy a house.”

 Second thought, “I wonder how much house I can afford.”

-Home affordability, however, is a delicate balance between your budget, home prices in your area, what you need out of the house and your future financial goals.
+Home affordability, however, is a delicate balance between your personal budget, home prices in your area, what you need out of the house, and your future financial goals.
 Yes!
 The goals you have for your future after you buy the home.